hiveopolis/hiveopolis-beeapp/README.md

-# Version-0.11

-After downloading: 'npm install' (to download node_modules) To start the application: 'expo start'
-Simulate on the physical iPhone: Install the Expo Go app and scan the QR code with the iPhone's camera
+# How to run the HIVEOPOLIS BeeApp

+Add api key from open weather in src -> OpenWeatherAPI.js to the const openWeatherKey and add api key from Google for locations in src - Map - location - location.js to the const GOOGLE_API_KEY save the changes

+Run in a Terminal ‘npm install’ and then in the Terminal ‘expo start’

+Scan the generated qr code with the camera of your mobile phone (while having the app Expo Go installed on it) and tap on the link.